mattermost/mattermost-handbook/operations/research-and-development/product/developer-relations.md

 2. Based on allocation, create a list of specific individuals we'd like to invite.
   - Prioritize those who have expressed interested in attending events.
   - Prioritize those who are geographically close (lower costs, less time and effort for folks to attend).
   - Prioritize specific needs, e.g. for KubeCon, we have previously invited engineers who worked on our Kubernetes operator and Cloud platform, instead of other engineers.
-For security events it has been our security engineers, etc
+For security events it has been our security engineers, etc.
 3. Once we have an invite list
   - Reach out to their manager asking if they are okay for us to pull a headcount for the event.
   - If either the MLT/manager or individual says no, ask who they'd recommend instead.